project-oak/oak/docs/programming-oak.md

 Node, but each instance will have its own Web Assembly linear memory (≈heap) and stack.

-The `node_create()` call triggers the Oak Runtime to invoke the `oak_main()` entrypoint for the new Node, passing in the handle value for the channel read half that was provided as a parameter to `node_create()`.
-Note that the actual handle _value_ passed into `oak_main()` will (almost certainly) be different;
-internally, the Runtime translates the creator Node's handle value to a reference to the underlying channel object, then assigns a new numeric value for the created Node to use to refer to the underlying channel.
+The `node_create()` call triggers the Oak Runtime to invoke the main entrypoint for the new Node (as specified in the Application configuration), passing in the handle value for the channel read half that was provided as a parameter to `node_create()`.
+Note that the actual handle _value_ passed into the main entrypoint will (almost certainly) be different; internally, the Runtime translates the creator Node's handle value to a reference to the underlying channel object, then assigns a new numeric value for the created Node to use to refer to the underlying channel.

 Once a new Node has started, the existing Node can communicate with the new Node by sending messages over the channel via `channel_write`.
 Of course, the new